PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

    To save a search, click on “Save current search” in the “Phonological Search” dialogue box (see above pictures).
    To modify it or to use a saved search, click on “Load recent search.”
 See :ref:`saving_phono_search` for details.

+6. **Additional filters**: It is possible to filter out tokens by word, phoneme, or syllable frequencies.
+   To do this, enter numbers in the relevant slots located under the “Additional filters” group.
+Note that those minimum and maximum frequency filters apply after the search is done, i.e., by removing unwanted search tokens on search results.
+Also note that the syllable number filters are not applicable to a corpus without syllables.
+   See :ref:`column-delimited` for how to create a corpus with a syllable delimiter.

-6. **Results**: Once all selections have been made, click on “Calculate phonological search.”
+7. **Results**: Once all selections have been made, click on “Calculate phonological search.”
 If there is not already an existing results table, or you want to start a new one, choose the “Start new results table” option.
 If you want to add the results to a pre-existing table, choose